marcgeurts/checker/docs/tasks/grunt.md

 *Default: null*

-If your `gruntfile.js` file is located at an exotic location, you can specify your custom grunt file location with this option.
+If your `Gruntfile.js` file is located at an exotic location, you can specify your custom location with this option.
 This option is set to `null` by default.
-This means that `gruntfile.js` is automatically loaded if the file exists in the current directory.
+This means that `Gruntfile.js` is automatically loaded if the file exists in the current directory.

 ### task